jtv/libpqxx/README.md

 Getting the compiler-related configuration right can take several stages of trying to build, looking at error messages, looking for configuration items that may be related, changing them, and building again.
-If nothing seems to help, try the libpqxx mailing list or register a bug report or support request on the website.
-Be sure to read the FAQ though, because there are some known problems with various compilers.
+If nothing seems to help, register an issue on Github.
+Be sure to read the FAQ though, because there are some known problems.

 #### Windows-Specific Build Problems

-If you're using Microsoft's compiler, you may find that some features of the library are left out in order to work around compiler limitations.
-Several other workarounds for compiler bugs are automatically enabled when using Visual C++, regardless of whether you use the configure script.

-Another problem specific to Windows is that apparently it doesn't let you free memory in a DLL that was allocated in the main program or in another DLL, or vice versa.
+One problem specific to Windows is that apparently it doesn't let you free memory in a DLL that was allocated in the main program or in another DLL, or vice versa.
 This can cause trouble when setting your own notice handlers to process error or warning output.
-For this reason, among others, recommended practice is to build libpqxx as a static library, not a DLL.
+Recommended practice is to build libpqxx as a static library, not a DLL.

 Documentation